 Where Does Arthritis Strike?

-Arthritis can affect any part of the body.
-Common places in the body include:
+Arthritis can affect any part of the body, though the most common areas include:

 - Back